wongwf82/ecommerce-app/README.md

-# E-Commerce Application README
+# E-Commerce Application

 This is a simple e-commerce application built with Ruby on Rails.
 It includes features such as product listing, user authentication, and full-text search capabilities.

 ## Overview

 This guide will walk you through setting up and running a Ruby on Rails application locally.
-We'll cover installation, database setup, running the server, testing, and common usage scenarios.
+We'll cover installation, database setup, running the server and testing.

 ### Requirements